 Balsamic sauce is among my favorite kinds of sauce for pasta, along with butter cream sauce, which makes this recipe one of my favorites.
 I like the tangy flavor paired with pork chops but if you desire, you could also substitute petite steaks.
-For this recipe I used pappardelle pasta, which is a variety I seldom see in the grocery store.
+For this recipe, I made homemade pappardelle pasta, which is a variety I seldom see in the grocery store.
 If you don’t have the time to make it fresh, you could use any pasta you wish.
 Once, in a rush, I used fettuccine and it was still delicious.

 4 tablespoons – extra-virgin olive oil